How to become a better coach

 The use of open questions about your coaching knowledge and coaching skills can help you identify goals.
 You could consider the kind of question: What would I like to improve?
 Do you need to consider - How will I do this?
-When do I want to achieve it by?
-What obstacles might I face and how can I overcome them?
+When do I want to achieve it?
+What obstacles might I face, and how can I overcome them?
 What resources and help will I need?
-Having decided on a goal you then need to review progress regularly - daily, weekly or monthly.
-Once a goal is achieved then you can repeat the process.
+Having decided on a goal, you then need to review progress regularly - daily, weekly, or monthly.
+Once a goal is achieved, then you can repeat the process.

 My golden rule about learning is: it does not matter if you read a book, take part in a conference, search the web or talk to another coach, try to pick up at least one new idea each time.